home-assistant/home-assistant.io/source/_integrations/sensibo.markdown

 ## Custom Services

-### Set Timer
+### Timer

-You can set or delete a timer to turn on/off your climate device using the `sensibo.timer` service.
+You can enable or disable a timer by using the services `sensibo.enable_timer` and `sensibo.disable_timer` that is provided.

-Choose your Sensibo device as entity

-- Set state to on and provide a value as minutes and it will start or stop your choosen device with the minutes as delay.
+- Enable Timer and provide minutes as input will start or stop the climate entity (depending on current state) with provided minutes as delay.
-- Set state to off and it will deactivate a previously running timer.
+- Disable Timer will disable a current running timer

 ## Adding a quick switch example